ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 > ## And what do you do?
 >
-> Talk to your neighbour, office mate or [rubber duck](https://rubberduckdebugging.com/) about your
+> Think about your work.
-> research.
-How does computing help you do your research?
+> How does computing help you do your research?
 > How do you think containers (or virtualisation) could help you do more or better research?
 >
-> Write a few sentences on this topic in the course Etherpad.
+> Write a few sentences on this topic in the course Etherpad in the section about yourself that you created earlier.
 {: .challenge }

 ## Containers and file systems